autotelic/action-wait-for-status-check/README.md

 **Default context source: `github.sha`**

-Note: If working with a Pull Request Event, you may want to use the `github.pull_request.head.sha` context property instead.
+Note: If the action is used in a Workflow triggered by a `pull_request` event, the `github.pull_request.head.sha` context property will be used instead.

 ### repo